Introduction to the Toyger Breed

 Coat: Short, thick, and plush, with gold "glitter" over the coat, enhancing its tiger-like pattern.

-Color and Pattern: Markings range from virtually black to brown, with a bright pumpkin ground color being preferred.
+Color and Pattern: Markings range from virtually black to brown, with a bright pumpkin base color being preferred.
 Stripes should be bold and vertically aligned.